CloudBase Resources Migration Guide

 - Visit CloudBase Platform/MySQL Database/Database Settings

-- Create database account in "Account Management" module (skip if already created)
+- Create a database account in the "Account Management" module (skip if already created)

-- Click "Database Management" button to enter DMC database management platform
+- Click the "Database Management" button to enter the DMC database management platform

-- Perform data export operations in DMC platform
+- Perform data export operations in the DMC platform

-For detailed import/export operation methods, refer to MySQL Database/DMC Database Management/Import and Export
+For detailed import and export operation methods, please refer to MySQL Database/DMC Database Management/Import and Export

 2. Import Data Tables

-- Enter target environment's DMC database management platform
+- Enter the target environment's DMC database management platform

-- Use import functionality to upload exported data files
+- Use the import function to upload the exported data file

-- Database permission rules need to be manually reconfigured in target environment
+- Database permission rules need to be manually reconfigured in the target environment

-- Database indexes need to be manually recreated in target environment
+- Database indexes need to be manually recreated in the target environment

-- Ensure target database has sufficient storage space before importing
+- Before importing, please ensure that the target database has sufficient storage space

 Cloud Functions Migration

-Cloud functions migration includes migration of function code and configuration, supporting both console operations and CLI commands.
+Cloud function migration includes migration of function code and configuration, supporting both console operations and CLI commands.

 Method 1: Console Operations